 Samsung Cloud starts you off with 15GB storage space for free, but if that’s not enough space you can upgrade to get more.
 You can do that nice and easily through your device Settings menu.

 While Samsung Cloud is only available on selected phones and tablets at the moment, that list keeps on growing.

-Google Drive starts you off with 15GB of free Google online storage which you can use to view your files from any smartphone, tablet or computer.
-With Google Drive, you can share your files and folders and can even invite others to view, download and collaborate on all the files you want without needing to mess about with email attachments.
+Google Drive starts you off with 15GB of free Google online storage.
+You can use it to view your files from any smartphone, tablet, or computer.
+With Google Drive, it’s easy to share files and folders.
+You can collaborate and invite others to view, download, and edit in real time, without needing email attachments.

 If 15GB storage isn’t enough, you can upgrade to 100GB for £1.59 a month, 1TB for £7.99 a month or 10TB for £79.99 a month.

-Dropbox basic gives you 2GB free storage and access to your files across multiple devices either online or by using the app.
+Dropbox basic gives you 2GB free storage and access to files across multiple devices either online or via the app.
 You can also share folders and links with friends and family.

-If you need more than 2GB storage then you can upgrade to Plus, which gives you 1TB storage for £7.99 a month.
+If you need more than 2GB storage, then you can upgrade to Plus.
+Plus gives you 1TB storage for £7.99 a month.
 It also gives you access to your files while you’re offline – no need for an internet connection.
-Dropbox Plus also gives you priority email support for your Dropbox account and lets you do handy stuff like wiping your device remotely.
+Dropbox Plus also gives you priority email support for your Dropbox account.
+You can also do handy things like wiping your device remotely.